 Minimizes Urinary Tract Infections

-This gauges the percent of long-term care residents who have had a UTI.
-While a higher rate of these infections could reflect poorly on a facility's hygiene protocols, it is difficult to compare different facilities due to facilities having differing reporting standards.
+This statistic tells you the percent of long-term patients who had urinary tract infections.
+While a higher rate of these infections could reflect poorly on a nursing home's hygiene protocols, it is difficult to compare different nursing homes due to differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were prescribed antipsychotic medications.
-These drugs are used for a variety of medical conditions, such as cognitive disorders.
+This is the percentage of patients who were prescribed antipsychotic drugs.
+These drugs are sometimes used for treating a variety of conditions, such as Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percent of long-term stay patients who are given antianxiety medication.
-These medications are used to treat residents experiencing depression or anxiety.
+This metric is an indication of the percent of long-term care residents who were prescribed antianxiety drugs.
+These medications are generally used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents